beetbox/beets/docs/reference/cli.rst

 Add music to your library, attempting to get correct tags for it from MusicBrainz.

+Point the command at some music: directories, single files, or compressed archives.
+The music will be copied to a configurable directory structure and added to a library database.
+The command is interactive and will try to get you to verify MusicBrainz tags that it thinks are suspect.
+See the :doc:`autotagging guide </guides/tagger>` for detail on how to use the interactive tag-correction flow.

-Point the command at a directory full of music.
-The directory can be a single album or a directory whose leaf subdirectories are albums (the latter case is true of typical Artist/Album organizations and many people's "downloads" folders).
-The path can also be a single file or an archive.
+Directories passed to the import command can contain either a single album or many, in which case the leaf directories will be considered albums (the latter case is true of typical Artist/Album organizations and many people's "downloads" folders).
+The path can also be a single song or an archive.
 Beets supports `zip` and `tar` archives out of the box.
-To extract `rar` files you need to install the `rarfile`_ package and the `unrar` command.
-The music will be copied to a configurable directory structure (see below) and added to a library database (see below).
-The command is interactive and will try to get you to verify MusicBrainz tags that it thinks are suspect.
-(This means that importing a large amount of music is therefore very tedious right now; this is something we need to work on.
-Read the :doc:`autotagging guide </guides/tagger>` if you need help.)
+To extract `rar` files, install the `rarfile`_ package and the `unrar` command.

+Optional command flags:

 * By default, the command copies files your the library directory and updates the ID3 tags on your music.
 If you'd like to leave your music